 How to nail it: Of course, any distance requires some prep.
 Lucky for you, we have lots of race day tips and training plans.
 Sign up for a race in a cool new city or see your hometown from a different angle.
-Then check out this advice to get you to the finish:
+(Check out this list of 263 races to choose from.)
+Then peep this advice to get you to the finish:

 3. Hit That Handstand

 Why it matters: Besides seriously impressing your friends and Instagram followers, balancing in an inverted position requires pretty top-notch core strength.
 It also builds muscle in your arms, shoulders and back.
 Not to mention, it can increase circulation in your upper body, while taking some pressure off your legs (at least for a little while).

 How to nail it: Defying gravity requires tackling small steps along the way.
 To do so, follow yoga expert Briohny Smyth’s progression in the video above.
 She’ll take you through grip and stabilization exercises, and teach you how to gain more strength in your core.
 Put in the effort and balancing on your hands could become as easy as standing on your feet.